lidyasoftwarehouse-hub/Tomorrow/privacy-policy.md

 ## 4. Third-Party Services

-Travel Chess does **not** integrate any third-party SDKs, analytics tools, advertising networks, or social media platforms.
+Tomorrow: Smart Alarms does **not** integrate any third-party SDKs, analytics tools, advertising networks, or social media platforms.

 ## 5. Children's Privacy

-Travel Chess is suitable for all ages, including children under 13.
+Tomorrow: Smart Alarms is suitable for all ages, including children under 13.
 Since we do not collect any personal data, the App complies with the Children's Online Privacy Protection Act (COPPA) and similar regulations.

 ## 6. Changes to This Privacy Policy